-How can a woman know if she is pregnant?
+How quickly can I know if I’m pregnant?

 What are five common signs of pregnancy?